Curved Koszul duality of algebras over unital versions of binary operads: Curved bar-cobar adjunction

 \end{definition}

-\begin{remark} This notion looks similar to the notion of coalgebra over a curved cooperad from~\cite[Section~5.2.1]{HirshMilles2012}.
+\begin{remark} This notion is a generalization of the notion of coalgebra over a curved cooperad from~\cite[Section~5.2.1]{HirshMilles2012}.
 A coalgebra over a curved cooperad $(\CC, d_{\CC}, \theta_{\CC})$ is a pair $(C, d_{C})$ where $C$ is a $\CC$-coalgebra, $d_{C}$ is a coderivation of $C$, and $d_{C}^{2} = (\theta_{\CC} \circ \id_{C})\Delta_{C}$.
 In our setting, the curvature is part of the data of the coalgebra, rather than the cooperad itself, and we have an extra condition $\theta_{C} d_{C} = 0$.
-Moreover our notion of curved coalgebra depends on the data of a twisting morphism $\varphi : \CC \to \PP$, whereas in the other setting this is extra data required to define a bar/cobar adjunction.
-Le Grignou~\cite{LeGrignou2016} endowed the category of coalgebras over a curved cooperad with a model category structure, such that the bar/cobar adjunction defines a Quillen equivalence with the category of unital algebras. \end{remark}
+Moreover, our notion of curved coalgebra depends on the data of a twisting morphism $\varphi : \CC \to \PP$, whereas in~\cite{HirshMilles2012} this is extra data required to define a bar/cobar adjunction.
+Le Grignou~\cite{LeGrignou2016} endowed the category of coalgebras over a curved cooperad with a model category structure, such that the bar/cobar adjunction defines a Quillen equivalence with the category of algebras over non-augmented operads. \end{remark}